dhrushilbadani/Civis/README.md

 ##Usage:
 <ul>
 <li> Grab the zip file from the pane on the right -> (feel free to git fork+pull the repository too!) </li>
-<li> Type the command "meteor" from within the civis/ directory. </li>
+<li> Run the terminal command "meteor" from within the civis/ directory.
+Civis should be up and running on your localhost! </li>
 </ul>

 ##Screenshots: